 When your appointment is made you may print the registration forms by opening the PDF file below.
 Forms can be mailed at your request.
 Please complete as much information as possible.
 If questions do not apply to you, print “N/A” in those fields.
 All forms must be completed when you arrive for your appointment.

-Because we sincerely value your time, we sincerely value your time, however, sometimes appointment schedules change due to an emergency or prolonged surgery.
+We sincerely value your time, however, sometimes appointment schedules change due to an emergency or prolonged surgery.
 These occasional circumstances may require rescheduling of all or some of the day’s appointments.
 The physician may elect to see patients at a later time that day.
 If you are unable to wait, we will be happy to reschedule your appointment to the earliest time available.

 The examination is based on your symptoms, test results, records, and the information you have provided.
 It is vital that you let your neurosurgeon know your concerns.
 Too many times a patient leaves a physician’s office with unanswered questions.
 We want you to fully understand your condition.
 We’ll also make sure your family doctor is updated on your condition and will share copies of your records.